ogumennyi/chess-skeleton-ogumennyi/Readme.md

 - The Rook
 - The Pawn

-The overall goal here is to build the game of chess so that you can play it from the CLI.
-Specific goals are listed below.

-## Goal #1: Modify the application to display a new game with pieces in place.
-The basic version of the application just shows you an empty board.
+The initial version of the application just shows you an empty board.
 Modify it so that it shows all the chess pieces in their correct starting positions.
 The positions of the pieces should be:

     - White Pieces:
         - A1  Rook